tinyredinc/notes/real_estate/cofund_reif_ts.md

 Cofund Real Estate Investment Fund (the "REIF") is a private fund with a unique focus on a broad spectrum of real estate investments.
 These investments include mortgages, revenue generating properties, development projects, as well as securitized real estate products.
 Backed by a diverse portfolio of high-quality real estate assets, the Cofund REIF offers investment security while simultaneously delivering premium returns.

-## General Partner

-Cofund REIF is a limited partnership to be established in Ontario.
-The Fund will be managed by COFUND REIF NO1 GP INC. (the "General Partner"), a corporation incorporated in Ontario.
-The directors of the General Partner are Eric Yu and [Name], and its officers are Eric Yu and [Name].
-The General Partner will handle the day-to-day operations of the Fund.

 ## Units Offered

 Three classes of limited partnership units (the "Units") of the Fund will be created and offered for sale: